Asqatasun/Asqatasun/docs/Rule-6-1-5.md

 For each element of **Set3**, we check whether the link content is not pertinent (see Notes about relevancy detection)

-For each element returning true in **Test1**, raise a MessageA, raise a MessageB instead
+For each element returning true in **Test1**, raise a MessageA, raise a MessageB instead.

 ##### Test2

 For each element of **Set4**, we check whether the link content is not pertinent (see Notes about relevancy detection)

-For each element returning true in **Test2**, raise a MessageC, raise a MessageD instead
+For each element returning true in **Test2**, raise a MessageC, raise a MessageD instead.

 ##### MessageA : Unexplicit Link